Retirement plans Get the most out of your employer-sponsored retirement plans, including a 401(k).

 • Most recent quarterly statement for 401(k) showing the vested balance

 Research the local and state property taxes so you understand the impact those will have on your budget.
 And think about protection from the unknown, too.
-For example, disability and life insurance can help your family pay for your mortgage if you become injured or too sick to work, or if were to die.
-(You can use our disability insurance calculator to assess your coverage needs.)
+For example, disability and life insurance can help your family pay for your mortgage if you become injured or too sick to work, or if you were to die.

 Carefully review the deed and title on any purchase to ensure ownership is clearly outlined.